hemisemidemipresent/btd6-modding-tutorial/README.md

 -Avoid using nexus mods as the vast majority of them are outdated/low quality/stolen.

 -If none of the above tips solve the problem, navigate to the Melonloader folder and check the "latest.log" file.
 If you see that a specific mod appears to be causing errors, remove it or check for a new version.
 If the log file doesn't contain any errors then check if the console does.
 You can also try removing each mod one by one until you find the one that is causing issues.
-If you can't figure it out yourself, join one of the discord servers linked above and post the log file or a screenshot of the console in the help channel.
+If you can't figure it out yourself, join the discord server linked above and post the log file or a screenshot of the console in the help channel.

 ## The game does not open at all, or gives an MSVCP140.dll was not found error